ian-barr/geoDude/README.md

 And since the geometric coefficient of variance (GCV) is $\text{GCV} = \sqrt{\exp{(\sigma_l^2)} ~– 1}$
 We are able to solve for GCV, and Convert between the different statistics.

+### Functions Defined:

+`GSV2CI` : Converts Geometric Coefficient of Variation (expressed as a percentage if `percent = TRUE`) to Confidence interval.

+`GSV2GSD` : Converts Geometric Coefficient of Variation (expressed as a percentage if `percent = TRUE`) to Geometric Standard Deviation.